 - Assist service users, their families and support people with future planning and, where relevant, locate this process in the context of cultural expectations, obligations and perspectives - future planning involves many issues related to long term and whole of life services, support and care.
 See Planning for the future: People with disability (2007) by the Commonwealth Department of Families, Housing, Community Services and Indigenous Affairs;

 - Comply with all relevant legislative, program funding, monitoring and reporting requirements; and

 - Regularly liaise with ADHC and participate in discussions with ADHC staff regarding service users, their support needs, transition and other relevant issues.

-Read the Community Participation, Life Choices & Active Ageing Program Guidelines (PDF) for more information.
+More information can be found in the Community Participation, Life Choices & Active Ageing Program Guide (PDF) and the Individual Funding Handbook.

 Day program model options